cvs-health/testaro/README.md

 The `ibm` tool is one of two tools (`testaro` is the other) with a `withItems` property.
 If you set `withItems` to `false`, the result includes the counts of “violations” and “recommendations”, but no information about the rules that gave rise to them.

+Experimentation indicates that the `ibm` tools emits untrappable errors for some targets when the content argument given to it is the page content rather than the page URL.
+Therefore, it is safer to use `true` as the value of `withNewContent` for the `ibm` tool.

 ###### Nu Html Checker

 The `nuVal` tool performs the tests of the Nu Html Checker.